omar-gamel/TypeScript/README.md

 Generics are particularly useful in scenarios such as creating data structures (like arrays, lists, or trees), implementing algorithms (sorting, searching), and designing libraries or frameworks.

-# 3- What is the difference between interface and type in TypeScript ?
+# 3- Interface vs Type in TypeScript ?

 In TypeScript, both <b>interface</b> and <b>type</b> are constructs you can use to define shapes of data or objects.
 They have similarities and differences, and understanding these can help you decide when to use each.